 Each view serves a different purpose.

-View traces for a specific AI Config
+View traces for a specific config

-To view trace data for an AI Config:
+To view trace data for a config:

 3. Open the Monitoring tab.